opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/analyzeaudio-woh.md

 # AnalyzeAudioWorkflowOperationHandler

 ## Description
-The AnalyzeAudioiWorkflowOperationHandler analyzes the first audio stream of a video or audio track through SoX (http://sox.sourceforge.net/) and writes the result back to the given track.
+The AnalyzeAudioWorkflowOperationHandler analyzes the first audio stream of a video or audio track through SoX (http://sox.sourceforge.net/) and writes the result back to the given track.

 This workflow operation handler can be used with audio and/or video files.
 At least one audio stream must be available